singh-man/books/crackingTheCoding/16_moderate.md

 Note that the easier the algorithm for a problem is, the more important it is to write clean and correct code.
 In this case, we've pulled code (char  c) into its own method, and we've created a Result class to hold the result, rather than just printing it.

-**16.16  Sub Sort:** Given an array of integers, write  a method to find indices m and n such that if you sorted elements m throughn, the  entire array would be sorted.
+**16.16  Sub Sort:** Given an array of integers, write  a method to find indices m and n such that if you sorted elements m through n, the  entire array would be sorted.
 Minimize n - m (that is, find the  smallest such sequence).

 ```
 EXAMPLE